 This is not just a way of getting to know your cards.
 It’s also a technique for psychic development.
 Stick with it for a few weeks – I guarantee that you will be richly rewarded.

 1. Creating sacred space.
 This first step will boost your daily practice immediately 100%.
 It signals to the Universe and your spirit guides that you are serious about learning the Tarot.
 In fact, not doing this is a bit like attending a language course without bringing your pen.
-You want to allow for divine messages come through so you need to clear away some of the mundane smog first.
+You want to allow for divine messages to come through so you need to clear away some of the mundane smog first.

 Some simple yet effective ways to do this: